Guide for spectators and photographers

 - Do not use flash photography as this can startle some teams.
 When a team is running, it is in total concentration.
 Any movement or camera flashes can startle the dogs and break their concentration.

-- If you’re going to change your position between teams, be aware that the teams can approach you at 25mph and in almost total silence so keep checking behind you just in case!
+- If you’re going to change your position between teams, be aware that the teams can approach you quickly and in almost complete silence so keep checking behind you just in case!